-Band understanding of therapeutic tasks and interventions when supporting the therapy team practice/standard approaches, agreed ways of working and teamwork when supporting the Use of equipment, kit and devices and/or materials and/or resources when supporting the therapy team with therapeutic tasks and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor interventions. care plans and progression.
+Band understanding of therapeutic tasks and interventions when supporting the therapy team cation of best ce/standard approaches, d ways of working and vork when supporting the by team with therapeutic and interventions Use of equipment, kit and devices and/or materials and/or resources when supporting the therapy team with therapeutic tasks and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor therapeutic tasks and interventions. is sometimes in line with care plans and progression.
 The student's ability to follow standard approaches to manage, rehabilitate or maximise an individual's function is satisfactory and sufficiently within the scope of their role and responsibilities.
-The student demonstrates some level of respect for the particular share functions of allied health professionals by being reasonably effective at working collaboratively when collaboratively when supporting the therapy team with therapeutic tasks and interventions, as appropriate.
+The student demonstrates some level of respect for the particular share functions of allied health professionals by being reasonably effective at working collaboratively when supporting the therapy team with therapeutic tasks and interventions, as appropriate.

-Band Demonstration of knowledge and understanding of therapeutic tasks and interventions when supporting the therapy team practice/standard approaches, agreed ways of working and teamwork when supporting the of equipment, kit and es and/or materials and/or irces when supporting the py team with therapeutic and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 1 1 The student demonstrates basic knowledge and understanding of the delegated therapeutic tasks or interventions, that is fragmented throughout the student's practice.
+Band Demonstration of knowledge and understanding of therapeutic tasks and interventions when supporting the therapy team practi agree teamv therap cation of best ce/standard approaches, d ways of working and vork when supporting the by team with therapeutic and interventions devic resou thera Use of equipment, kit and devices and/or materials and/or resources when supporting the cherapy team with therapeutic casks and interventions Recording, using and/o presenting data and/or information when supp therapy team with thera tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 1 1 The student demonstrates basic knowledge and understanding of the delegated therapeutic tasks or interventions, that is fragmented throughout the student's practice.
 The student applies knowledge of the therapy support role with minimal effectiveness when supporting the therapy team with therapeutic tasks and interventions.
 1 The student demonstrates minimally effective application of the delegated therapeutic tasks or interventions that is rarely in line with best practice techniques, that rarely enables individuals to meet optimum potential in relation to either or both physical and mental wellbeing.
 The student's ability to follow standard approaches to manage, rehabilitate or maximise an individual's function is poor and minimally within the scope of their role and responsibilities.
 The student demonstrates a poor use of equipment, kit and devices and/or materials and/or resources, which are rarely applied with accuracy and precision.
 Where appropriate, the student monitors and maintains equipment, kit and devices and/or materials and/or resources in a minimally effective way.
 1 The student records, uses and/or presents data and/or information in a minimally effective and clear way when supporting the therapy team with therapeutic tasks and interventions.
 The student demonstrates a basic ability to organise information to ensure clear guidelines of requirements of the therapeutic task, in a way that is rarely in line with care plans and progression.

-Band understanding of therapeutic tasks and interventions when supporting the therapy team practical agreed teamwitherap practice/standard approaches, agreed ways of working and teamwork when supporting the of equipment, kit and es and/or materials and/or arces when supporting the py team with therapeutic and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor The student demonstrates a limited level of respect for the particular share functions of allied health professionals by being minimally effective at working collaboratively when supporting the therapy team with therapeutic tasks and interventions, as appropriate.
-0 No evi dence demonstrated or nothin ig worth ny of credit.
+Band understanding of therapeutic understanding of therapeutic tasks and interventions when Application of best practice/standard approaches, agreed ways of working and teamwork when supporting the therapy team with therapeutic tasks and interventions Use of equipment, kit and devices and/or materials and/or resources when supporting the therapy team with therapeutic tasks and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor The student demonstrates a limited level of respect for the particular share functions of allied health professionals by being minimally effective at working collaboratively when supporting the therapy team with therapeutic tasks and interventions, as appropriate.